Shawn Gallagher: Professional Baseball

 Gallagher spent seven seasons in professional baseball, including a stint on the Texas Rangers' 40-man roster in 1999.
 In 1998, Gallagher was named MVP of the Florida State League after becoming the first ever player to drive in 100 runs and score 100 runs in the same season.
 During his MVP season for the Port Charlotte Rangers Gallagher hit .308 and had 26 HR, 121 RBI, 18 SB, and 111 R. Gallagher finished his career with exactly 100 home runs.

 The Texas Rangers drafted Gallagher in the 5th round of the 1995 Amateur Draft after a high school career where he rewrote the North Carolina State High School record book.
 Gallagher tied a national record with a 51 game hitting streak and another one by hitting five home runs in one game.

 Softball

-Gallagher is the head of the nationally-recognized Ashburn Shooting Stars youth girls softball program and the Head Coach for the Ashburn Shooting Stars 2020.
-Gallagher is a vocal advocate for female sports, especially focused on the inequality in commercialism surrounding baseball and softball.
+Gallagher was the head of the nationally-recognized Ashburn Shooting Stars youth girls softball program from 2014 to 2021, one of the largest programs in the Washington DC region.
+Gallagher is a vocal advocate for female sports, noting the gender inequality between baseball and softball and attempts to close the commercial gap.
+His public comments on the subject have focused on female athletes playing for the love of the game, knowing there are not multi-million dollar contracts to be had like there are for male athletes.

 Education

 After baseball, Gallagher attended the Massachusetts Institute of Technology.
-He became the first student ever to earn two degrees in Nuclear Engineering within four years.
+He became the first student ever to earn an undergraduate and master degree in Nuclear Engineering within four years.
 Upon graduation, MIT turned Gallagher's thesis into a patent on a radiation detection system capable of detecting nuclear weapons in cargo containerships.